 Only FSC® 100% wood from Brazil

-Imported so as not to support government-sponsored rainforest destruction BioMaderas and Betterwood from now only FSC® 100% certified wood and wood products from Brazil from companies that have been certified for years.
+Imported so as not to support government-sponsored rainforest destruction BioMaderas and Betterwood now only FSC® 100% certified wood and wood products from Brazil from companies that have been certified for years.
 So far, such a self-imposed import restriction in our company only applied to Myanmar, the former Burma, which has been marginalized by massive human rights violations and rainforest destruction.
 Now one of the largest democracies on earth and home to the largest expanse of rainforest has put itself on an equal footing when it comes to environmental protection.

 Our path in the timber trade

-The Betterwood.de let's go one other way: Our goal is to prevent their displacement by agriculture through the use of sustainably managed forest areas.
+At Betterwood we take a other way: Our goal is to prevent their displacement by agriculture through the use of sustainably managed forest areas.
 We give the intact forest a value so that it can still form a basis for life for future generations.
 We rely on the strict and independent controls of the Forest Stewardship Council (FSC), but also on the credibility and transparency of the political institutions in the country of origin.
 We can only add new wood from the country to our range again when we are sure that working with a Brazilian supplier will not promote further destruction of the forest.